Thursday, October 4, 2012

 I don't know if that's a Middle Eastern custom or if it's It is just the way my husband's family eats their ful.

-This bag makes enough ful medamas for about 3 generous meals for a family of four.
+This bag of dried beans makes enough ful medamas for about 3 generous meals for a family of four.
 However, you don't need to keep eating it all week until its gone; cooked ful can be frozen.

 The best part is that I cook the beans in a crock pot, making the prep to cook the beans about 3 minutes and cooking time about 9 hours.( you can also buy ful or fava beans in cans already cooked but I like to make my own)